 Some grants allow for charges of indirect costs.
 These charges will accumulate by Budget Center during each fiscal year.
 At fiscal year end, once earned, each college will be allocated 100% of the total indirect earned by that college and transferred into Fund 13 the following year to be used for one-time expenses.
-The indirect earned by district projects will roll into the ending fund balance districtwide.
+The indirect earned by district projects will roll into the institutional ending fund balance with the exception of the District Educational Services grants.
+In order to increase support services and resources provided to the colleges and to acknowledge the additional costs associated with administering grants, any accumulated indirect generated from these grants will be distributed as follows: 25% will roll into the institutional ending fund balance, 25% will offset the overall District Services expenditures in that given year, and 50% will carryover specifically in a Fund 13 account under Educational Services to be used for one-time expenses to increase support services to the colleges.